dependabot/dependabot-core/README.md

 ## Releasing

-Triggering the jobs that will push the new gems is done by the following the steps below.
+Triggering the jobs that will push the new gems is done by following the steps below.

 - Ensure you have the latest merged changes:  `git checkout master` and `git pull`
 - Generate an updated `CHANGELOG`, `version.rb`, and the rest of the needed commands:  `bin/bump-version.rb patch`